dscho/pagefind-xkcd-demo/content/comics/2010-9-27-adjectives.md

 ---
 Frequency with which various adjectives are intensified with obscenities (based on Google hits)

-((The legend above the plot reads:))
+[The legend above the plot reads:]

-Red marker: "fucking ____"
+Red marker: "fucking \_\_\_\_"

-Blue marker: "____ as shit"
+Blue marker: "\_\_\_\_ as shit"

-((Mathematical formula for scale next to the legend:))
+[Mathematical formula for scale next to the legend:]

-Scale: ln(hits for intensified phrase

- hits for adjective alone)
+Scale: ln(hits for intensified phrase/hits for adjective alone)

-((The plot itself lists a series of adjectives in approximately descending order.
-Each has a red and a blue marker corresponding to the scale described.))
+[The plot itself lists a series of adjectives in approximately descending order.
+Each has a red and a blue marker corresponding to the scale described.]

-((Horizontal axis starts with none, then has a vertical dashed line, then 'rarely' at -17, increasing to 'often' at -5.))
+[Horizontal axis starts with none, then has a vertical dashed line, then 'rarely' at -17, increasing to 'often' at -5.]

-((Each adjective is listed with approximate red and blue values, in that order.))
+[Each adjective is listed with approximate red and blue values, in that order.]

-Annoying -5 -5
+Annoying -5 -4.5

 Pissed -5 -6